Fine synth pop from England: "You & I" by Asteroid Lily captivates with atmospheric space-age sounds and an emotional cosmic escape.

 With my knowledge being in the synth pop scene since the early 80s, I write and publish all about this music genre to keep the scene alive and to develop it further.
 Read all details here: The story behind the origin of Electrozombies.

-Official music video "Let This Moment Never End" performed by "Alienare" taken from the EP "Mea Culpa".
+Official music video "Notification" performed by "Roberta Fidora" taken from the EP "World Wore".

-Official music video "My Tears Will Fall" performed by "Fictional" taken from the album "Some Great Constructions".
+Official music video "Black Circle" performed by "Oblique" taken from the album "Until There's Nothing Left".